 Day 2: Portree (B)

-Today is a flexible day on the Isle of Skye.
-There are many possibilities depending on the weather, and your knowledgeable driver/guide will help you plan the best itinerary for you on that particular day.
+Day two of this fully guided experience provides many possibilities depending on the weather, and your knowledgeable driver/guide will help you plan the best itinerary for you on that particular day.
 North of Portree is the Trotternish ridge with its spectacular cliffs and rock formations, such as the famous landmark the Old Man of Storr, the impressive sea cliff, Kilt Rock, and the stunning mountain pass of the Quiraing.
 It’s amazing natural scenery, which is best enjoyed away from the van by taking a walk through this unique landscape.

 Further west, the scenery changes again with the emerald green valley of Glendale, the dramatic sea cliffs of Neist Point (the most westerly point on the island, where you might get lucky and spot some whales or sharks) and the 13th-century home of the Clan Macleod, Dunvegan Castle.
 You return to Portree in the evening.